Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

 Making this process explicit leads to the expression for $c_d z^{d}$ in terms of iterated residues, appearing in Theorem \ref{MainThm} $(ii)$.
 More precisely, recall the expansion \eqref{JKIntro} for JK residues is expressed as a sum over quivers $Q' \in \mathcal{S}(d)$.
 For each spanning tree $T \subset \bar{Q}'$, we introduce a meromorphic function $\operatorname{W}_T$ given by

 Then, we show that $\hat{\vartheta}_q$, as a section of $\nabla_{\bar{\fD}_0}$, has an explicit expression in terms of \emph{iterated integrals} of $\operatorname{W}_T$, of the form

 (see \eqref{explicitY} and \eqref{ExplicitYabelian}).
-Such formulae in terms of iterated integrals are, of course, rather standard for inverse monodromy problems.
-As a consequence, we find an expression for its analytic continuation in terms of \emph{iterated residues} of $\operatorname{W}_T$, which leads to the identity
+Such formulae in terms of iterated integrals are rather standard for inverse monodromy problems.
+As a consequence, we find an expression for the analytic continuation of $\hat{\vartheta}_q$ in terms of \emph{iterated residues} of $\operatorname{W}_T$, which leads to the identity

 Here, $\operatorname{W}_T(w)$ is singular along the hyperplane arrangement defined by $(T, i_{Q'}, \mathbb{I})$, and $\phi$ fixes an identification of $\operatorname{W}_T(w)$ with a meromorphic function in a neighbourhood of $0 \in \C^{|Q'_0|-1}$.
 Finally, in Section \ref{CompletionSec}, we take the limit of large $R$-charges, and show